MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/openai-plugins/export-plugins.md

 ### Understand the starter project
 Once you've downloaded the starter project, you'll see two main projects:
 - **_azure-functions_** – This is the main project that contains the Azure Functions that will serve up the plugin manifest file and each of your functions.
-- **_semantic-functions-generator_** – This project contains a code generator that will automatically convert prompts into semantic function endpoints.
+- **_semantic-functions-generator_** – This project contains a code generator that will automatically convert prompts into prompt endpoints.

 For the remainder of this walkthrough, we'll be working in the _azure-functions_ project since that is where we'll be adding our native functions, prompts, and settings for the plugin manifest file.